Key Issues and Texts

 - Tassi, N. 2010.
 The ‘Postulate of Abundance’.
 Cholo Market and Religion in La Paz, Bolivia.
 Social Anthropology 18(2): 191-209 (soon on IDiscover).

 - Ikemura Amaral, A. (2023).
 Making Money and Ends Meet.
 Racialization, Work, and Gender among Bolivian Market Vendors.
 In Urban Indigeneities.
 University of Arizona Press.
-Chapter 3, pp. xx-xx. (soon on IDiscover).
+Chapter 3, pp. xx-xx. (soon on IDiscover and I’ve got the proofs).

 - Bianet Castellanos, M. (2020).
 Introduction + Eviction: Invoking Indigenous Resistance.
 In Indigenous Dispossession: Housing and Maya Indebtedness.
 Stanford University Press.
-Introduction, pp 1-25 and Chapter 5, pp, 100-118.
-(IDiscover).
+Introduction, pp 1-25 and Chapter 5, pp, 100-118. (on IDiscover).

 Subtheme 3: Urban Mapuche/ Reclaiming Santiago de Chile